dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 ```
 *Output:* `0.0004`

-➡️ These very low percentages indicate that the financial data is remarkably clean with respect to zero or missing monetary values.
-This is a strong positive for the quality of subsequent analysis.
+➡️ These very low percentages show that our financial data is exceptionally clean regarding zero or missing monetary values.
+This is a significant advantage for the quality of any future analysis.

 ### c.
 Dataset Summaries
-This section summarizes the key characteristics of the datasets to gain a foundational understanding of their contents.
+This section provides a foundational overview of our datasets' key characteristics.

 **📦 Purchases:**
 The `PurchasesDec` table contains 2.37 million rows, representing purchases from 128 distinct vendors across 5,543 unique purchase orders.
-Key monetary and quantity statistics include:
+Here are the key statistics for monetary values and quantities:

 | Metric   | Quantity (units) | Dollars         |
 |----------|------------------|-----------------|